chrisweb/cordova_prototype/README.md

 * DONE: create a black and white filter
 * DONE: lock orientation to portrait in config.xml
 * DONE: add the splashscreen plugin
+* DONE: change the application icon
+* DONE: save image to phone photo library
+* share photo on social networks
 * create the images needed by the splashscreen plugin
-* save image to phone photo library
 * load image from library to edit it
-* change the application icon
+* add stickers to an image

 ## RESOURCES